BjoernPetersen/LSaaS/README.md

 ## Requesting an instance certificate

-Send a request containing up to 20 IP addresses and the desired key format to the service:
+Send a request containing up to 20 IP address groups with up to 5 ip addresses each and the desired key format to the service:

 ```
 POST https://instance.kiu.party